SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Introduction

 \section{Introduction}

 Quantum chromodynamics (QCD) is the theory describing the strong force, which binds together quarks to form baryons and mesons.
-In the lattice QCD (LQCD) formulation, euclidean space-time is discretized, providing a framework that allows the use of computational techniques to extract information about physical observables.
-Modern lattice codes tend to be written for GPUs in order to achieve the performance necessary to make lattice computations feasible.
-In this context it is important that such code is designed to be compatible with multiple APIs, since modern supercomputers utilize GPUs from multiple manufacturers.
-In particular, popular Top500 supercomputers, like Frontier, LUMI, Leonardo or Perlmutter, utilize NVIDIA and AMD GPUs, respectively.
-Current lattice calculations also often demand lattice sizes so large that they can no longer be accommodated in memory by a single GPU, making multi-GPU and multi-node support a fundamental requirement.
+In the lattice QCD (LQCD) formulation, Euclidean space-time is discretized, providing a framework that allows the use of computational techniques to extract information about physical observables in QCD beyond the weak coupling expansion, see e.g. Ref. \cite{MILC:2009mpl} for a review.

-Historically, the HotQCD collaboration has primarily used code written by the lattice group of Bielefeld University, which has evolved over time from utilizing multiple CPUs to single GPUs.
-Meeting some of the computational challenges described above provided a strong motivation to incorporate multi-GPU support.
-Moreover, writing software that meets such computational challenges effectively can be especially difficult for new developers; hence this need to extend hardware capabilities was taken as an opportunity to develop a modern, future-proof, multi-GPU framework for lattice QCD calculations with completely revised implementations of the basic routines~\cite{Mazur:2021zgi}, structured to abstract away low-level technical details.
-This paper therefore provides implementation details of a new \underline{Si}mple, \underline{Mu}lti-GPU \underline{Lat}tice code for \underline{QCD} calculations, which we stylize as $\simulat$. $\simulat$ is available on GitHub \cite{github} and licensed under the MIT license.